 Oh yum!
 Mexican-inspired chicken wings with kicked up easy Ranch dressing!
-I loved these enchilada wings so much I had to make them two days in a row.
+I loved these enchilada chicken wings so much I had to make them two days in a row.
 The wings by themselves are fantastic.
-You could serve them dry, without the sauce.
-The sauce is spicy and it reminds you of traditional wing sauce, but with a great south-of-the-border twist.I prefer to make my own taco seasoning mix, but you can of course use pre-made.
-For these enchilada wings you’ll want to use a seasoning that is fairly fine in texture.
+You could serve them dry, without the sauce but the sauce will remind you of traditional wing sauce with a great south-of-the-border twist.I prefer to make my own taco seasoning mix, but you can of course use pre-made.
+For these enchilada chicken wings you’ll want to use a seasoning that is fairly fine in texture.
 You don’t want any big chunks of spice on your wings.
 First, it might burn when you cook the wings.
 Second, no one wants to bite into a big chunk of… .something.

 I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook